scramjetorg/platform-docs/samples/scraping/README.md

 # prepare standalone JS package
 cp -r node_modules package.json dist/

-# make a compressed package with sequence
+# make a compressed package with Sequence
 si pack dist

-# send sequence to transform hub, this will output Sequence ID
+# send Sequence to transform hub, this will output Sequence ID
 si seq send dist.tar.gz

-# start a sequence, this will output Instance ID.
+# start a Sequence, this will output Instance ID.
 As the CSS ID has # (hash) sign surround it with quotes:
 si seq start - https://www.timeanddate.com/worldclock/poland '#ct'

 # See output